-- Repeat steps 1 4 for additional fixtures and attributes, as required. - 6.
-Press the PROGRAM button to save the channel data into the memory, submaster or SX button.
+- Repeat steps 1 4 for additional fixtures and attributes, as required. - Press the PROGRAM button to save the channel data into the memory or submaster.

 Programming in Partial Mode

 When a fixture's parameters are associated with a palette, the fixture is automatically "tagged".